10.1 Observation as an Agency Variant and Cross-Test Skill

 SJT reasoningNotice safety, policy, and role cluesRank choices by stated facts

-2. Organize details by people, place, time, object, action, and result.
+2. Organize details by category — people, place, time, object, action, and result — so memory has a frame to hang facts on.

-At the same time, avoid turning observation into imagination.
-Exam questions normally reward the facts supplied.
-If the prompt says a person walked quickly, do not change that into running.
-If it says a package was small and wrapped, do not decide it was contraband unless the question asks for suspicion or the policy clue supports that inference.
+Avoid the opposite trap of turning observation into imagination.
+If the prompt says a person walked quickly, do not upgrade that to running.
+If it says a small wrapped package was carried, do not decide it was contraband unless the question asks for suspicion or a policy clue supports the inference.

 Test Your Knowledge